woocommerce/woocommerce/readme.txt

 * Fix - Find_rates now works with both postcode and city together.
 * Fix - PrettyPhoto content clearfixed.
 * Fix - Fix the download method when force SSL is on.
 * Fix - Put back sandbox pending fix.
-Aparently still needed for some accounts.
+Apparently still needed for some accounts.
 * Fix - Do not sanitize old attribute name to not mess up comparing
 * Fix - Settings API empty value only used if set.
 In turn fixes blank values in flat rate shipping.
 * Fix - Ensure API Request URL scheme is not relative to the current page.